Swapnil-DevGeek/inventory-management-system/README.md

    - Provides functionality to add new items to the inventory.
    - Supports editing and deleting items from the inventory.

+4. **Dashboard**
+   - Displays statistics such as total items and orders.

 ### Design Choices and Implementation Details

 #### Design Choices